operand/agency/README.md

 # Install

-Please note that `everything` is still under active development and is not yet at a fully stable release, though it is very close.
-I expect to have a stable API within the next few days.
-There's not a lot more to do except for shoring up what's there with tests etc, but that may reveal some API changes.
+Please note that `everything` is still under active development and is not yet at a first stable release, though it is close.
+I expect to have a stable 0.1.0 API version within the next few days.
+There's not a lot more to do except for shoring up what's there with tests etc, but that may reveal some minor API changes.

-As I don't consider it fully stable yet, I haven't published this as a pip package, so for now just:
+As I don't consider it stable yet, I haven't published this as a pip package, so for now just:
 ```
 git clone git@github.com:operand/everything.git
 pip install ./everything